 For school counseling applicants only (in addition to submitting the above application materials):

 - ONLY for applicants to School Counseling who hold a Professional Educator License (PEL): Copy of PEL

 Application materials will be evaluated in regard to an applicant's academic aptitude, relevance of career goals, cultural competence, and potential for fostering therapeutic relationships.
-Applicants who meet the minimum requirements in their specific program (i.e., Clinical Mental Health Counseling, Couple and Family Counseling, School Counseling, Rehabilitation Counseling) will be invited to attend a Pre-admission Workshop (PAW).
+Applicants who meet the minimum requirements in their specific program (i.e., Clinical Mental Health Counseling, Couple and Family Counseling, School Counseling, Rehabilitation Counseling) will be invited to attend an on-campus Pre-admission Workshop (PAW).
 The PAW involves applicants participating in a series of group discussions facilitated by Counselor Education faculty.
-Dates and times to attend a PAW session are available on Slate.
+Dates and times to attend a PAW session are available on the application portal (SLATE).

 Minimum Standards for Admission to the Program

 - Graduate Admissions and Records has established a minimum grade point average of 2.75 for undergraduate degrees.
 Applicants with undergraduate GPAs below 2.75 will not be admitted.
 Applicants who have earned a graduate degree from an accredited university are exempt from this requirement.

 - Problematic or poor performance during the PAW will make an applicant ineligible for admission.